ESTATE PLANNING ATTORNEY IN PHOENIX

 Can a Person Create an Estate Plan Without an Attorney’s Assistance?

 It is possible to complete legal documents in Arizona without the assistance of an estate planning attorney.
 Still, the process can be quite daunting, particularly for people who have no legal training.
-Making simple errors could cause a will to be overturned.
+Making simple errors could cause a will or trust to be overturned.
 Often, language that seems straightforward is not so straightforward after all.

 Where Does the Final Estate Plan Live?